gizemoge/gizemoge/README.md

 ### 🐌☕🍂 Hello 🌼🍊📙

-I love everything about data and reading!
+I love everything about data analytics and reading!
 Consequently, writing, critical thinking, academia, coding, and business problem-solving have become natural byproducts.
 <br><br/>
 Please feel free to connect with me on LinkedIn 💬
 <br><br/>